Reviews You Can Rely On

 Limited recipe variety

-The Elite Gourmet Maxi-Matic Programmable is not only one of the least expensive bread machines in our lineup, but it also does a solid job making the basics.
-It produced some of our favorite wheat bread and pretty solid white bread, too.
+The Elite Gourmet Maxi-Matic Programmable is one of our lineup's least expensive bread machines and does a solid job making the basics.
+It produced some of our favorite wheat bread and solid white bread, too.
 It's convenient, easy to use, and has a slim design that fits on just about any kitchen counter.
 It features 19 pre-programmed functions and is one of the few models we tested that offers a yogurt setting.

-When it came to our yeast-free or gluten-free bread testing, the Maxi-Matic was lacking.
-It didn't do great at mixing in our mini chocolate chips; instead it left them all clumped together at the bottom of the loaf.
-Though this bread machine has the most functions of any model we tested (19!), it offered some of the fewest recipes — just 18.
-However, if you're making just the basics and shopping on a strict budget, we think the Maxi-Matic is a solid value buy with plenty to offer.
+During our yeast-free and gluten-free bread testing, we found the Maxi-Matic lacking.
+This machine wasn't great at mixing in our mini chocolate chips; instead, it clumped them all at the bottom of the loaf.
+Despite having the most functions of any model we tested (19!), this machine offered some of the fewest recipes — just 18.
+Still, if you're making just the basics and shopping on a tight budget, the Maxi-Matic is a solid value buy with plenty to offer.

 Read more: Elite Gourmet Maxi-Matic Programmable review